ratatatatcode/express-ejs/documentation/01_Express.md

-# What is ExpressJS?
+# What are ExpressJS and EJS?
-Express.js is a backend web application framework for Node.js.
+**ExpressJS** is a backend web application framework for Node.js.
 It helps you handle web server logic like routing, middleware, requests, and responses with less code.
 ```js
 res.render("profile", { name: "James" });
 ```

-EJS is a templating engine for generating HTML on the server using JavaScript.
+**EJS (Embedded JavaScript)** is a templating engine for generating HTML on the server using JavaScript.
 ```ejs
 <h1>Hello <%= name %></h1>
 ```